A former Texas judge turned killer, Eric Lyle Williams’ shocking crimes still captivate the public a decade later.

 He was prosecuted by District Attorney Mike McLelland and Assistant District Attorney Mark Hasse, with his conviction occurring in April 2012.

 Williams’ April 2012 conviction led to the termination of his law license and his removal from his elected position.
+Court records indicate that Williams began planning retaliatory actions against the prosecutors involved in his case.

 The individuals who prosecuted Williams were unaware of his intentions at the time.